Shanaze Reade sets a new Guinness World Record

 For those of you who have not heard of Shanaze Reade check her out – this girl is awesome!
 Starting aged 10 on the BMX track, by the time she was 17 Shanaze was Britain’s number one women’s rider, having competed in the elite men’s category throughout the British series to improve her skills.
 Soon world titles followed alongside track cycling to keep fit for BMX racing.

 As it turned out Shanaze was pretty damn good at this too and found that her power and strength worked well in the velodrome.
 In 2007 she was chosen to be the lead-out rider in the women’s team sprint with Victoria Pendleton which lead to the pair winning world titles in 2007 and 2008.

-I could easily go on to list a whole host of further achievement Shanaze has achieved but I wanted to point you in the direction of her latest feat – setting a new Guinness World Record!
-A few weeks ago Shanaze became the fastest person ever to cycle around a ‘Wall of Death’ on a pedal powered bike.
+We could easily go on to list a whole host of further achievement Shanaze has achieved but I wanted to point you in the direction of her latest feat – setting a new Guinness World Record!
+A few weeks ago Shanaze became the fastest person ever to cycle around a ‘Wall of Death’ on a pedal-powered bike.